fent/node-kat/README.md

 });
 ```

-But ideally, you want to make your module API as convenient as possible for other developers.
-It's really common for your module to receive streams that are local file read streams made with `fs.createReadStream`.
-Thus it would be convenient to allow your module users to give your module a file path OR a readable stream.
+But ideally, we want to make our module APIs as convenient as possible for other developers.
+It's really common for a module to receive streams that are local file read streams made with `fs.createReadStream`.
+Thus it would be convenient to allow its users to give the module a file path OR a readable stream.

 ```js
 // pass in a file path